symbol/statistics-service/README.md

 ### Chain Height Monitor Task

-To prevent chain forks happening, the finalization height from each node is gathered and height statistics are produced.
+The finalized height from each node is gathered and height statistics are produced.
+This can help monitoring chain forks, for example.

 ### Geolocation Monitor Task

 A 3rd party service (`ip-api.com`) is used to obtain geolocalization for each node.
+This can be used by users to select a nearby access node, for example.

 ### Source Code Structure